foosmahamud/Sequelize-Homework-14/MyREADME.md

 This app allows users to create an account, log into the account and sign back out securely.
 All user data is stored in a mysql database.

 USER STORY.

-as someone who wants to safely log in to "Y", I want to know my personal details are safely stored so that I dont have to worry about using "Y".
+as someone who wants to safely log in to "Y", I want to know my personal details are safely stored so that I don't have to worry about using "Y".

 .TECH USED
 .BCRYPTJS